qjpcpu/ergo-extensions/README.md

 This repository provides a small set of building blocks to add distributed process discovery and daemon orchestration to an Ergo-based cluster.
 It ships a supervisor that wires together:

-- `whereis` — a process that continuously inspects local processes, maintains an address book, and broadcasts snapshots/changes to the cluster.
+- `sysext_whereis` — a process that continuously inspects local processes, maintains an address book, and broadcasts snapshots/changes to the cluster.
-- `daemon_monitor` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
+- `sysext_daemon` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
+- `sysext_cron` — a cron-like scheduler that triggers messages on a node or across the cluster.
 - `AddressBook` — a thread-safe, eventually-consistent cache of nodes and their registered processes, with node picking via consistent hashing.

 Core components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper by default).
 The `app` package provides a small helper to start a node with these components wired in.